rheiland/ohsu/README.md

 # ohsu

-This repository tries to provide some helpful guidance on using PhysiCell + Studio, using simple, illustrative models, with some sample analysis scripts (coming).
+This repository tries to provide some helpful guidance on using PhysiCell + Studio, using simple, illustrative models, with some analysis scripts.
 If you do not yet have PhysiCell + Studio installed, you can try using this repo (https://github.com/rheiland/studio_template) and following the instructions there.

 # Background info